rhmodding/Tickompiler/docs/engines.rst

 All the following are asynchronous subroutines.

 0x57
-   A full "peck your beak" cue, such that the first input is two and a half beats after the start.
+   A full "peck your beak" cue, such that the first input is two beats after the start.

 0x58
    "Peck your beak" voice clip. (included in 0x57 and 0x61)